 It is crucial to introduce evidence properly, according to the applicable rules of procedure.
 Although exhibits are submitted to the court in advance of the hearing, this is only so that they can be marked and ready for the trial.
 This does not mean that exhibits submitted are automatically admitted into evidence.
 Litigants must move to admit each exhibit individually—it is not enough just to refer to the exhibit or even to read from it.
 If an exhibit is not admitted into evidence, it cannot be considered by the judge.

 After a trial, the judge may enter his or her ruling or parts of a ruling immediately before anyone leaves the courtroom.
 But this is comparatively rare.
-More commonly, judges take the matter under advisement and publish a written ruling within sixty days.
+More commonly, judges take the matter under advisement and enter a written ruling within sixty days.